China using visas for foreign reporters as a weapon, group says

 Some Reuters journalists are members of the Foreign Correspondents Club of China.

-There were 536 foreign journalists registered in mainland China, according to a government directory published last year.

-(Reporting by Tony Munroe; Writing by Ben Blanchard; Editing by Raju Gopalakrishnan)
+(Reporting by Tony Munroe and Cate Cadell; Writing by Ben Blanchard; Editing by Raju Gopalakrishnan)

 ((ben.blanchard@thomsonreuters.com;))